DrewTatum/DrewTatum.github.io/README.md

 <p>
 Hello, my name is Drew Tatum.
-I am a graduate student at DePaul University obtaining my Master's in Data Science.
+I was born in Alabama but spent middle school and high school in Costa Rica, where I learned to speak Spanish.
+I am currently a graduate student at DePaul University obtaining my Master's in Data Science.
 I began my Data Science journey as an undergraduate student studying Exercise Science who fell in love with statistics and machine learning.
-After graduating from my Exercise Science program in three years I spent the next two years of my undergraduate degree obtaining a minor in Statistics and another minor in Computing.
-Currently, I am looking for a summer 2022 internship to finish my Data Science Masters program.
+After graduating from my Exercise Science program in three years, I spent the next two years of my undergraduate degree obtaining a minor in Statistics and another minor in Computing.
+Currently, I am looking for a summer 2022 internship to finish my Data Science Master's program.
 </p>

 <a href="AndrewTatum_Resume.pdf">Resume</a> <br>